 Hardly anyone was going to Sainj Valley until recently.
+Way back in 2013, I had reached Sainj town on a whim but did not know where to go after that and came back to Aut!
 Even as late as 2017, one homestay owner in Tirthan nonchalantly told me that there is nothing in Sainj (Of course, I had better information to not trust him).
 Anyway, things seems to have changed over the the last couple of years.
-Even my post on Shangarh Meadows elicits a lot of queries nowadays.
+Even my post on Shangarh Meadows elicits a lot of queries & those homestays are getting rich nowadays.

 To be honest, even I have a lot to explore in this valley and that is why I had avoided writing a post like this although I had the information.
 However, I recently noticed that some other sites are writing Sainj Valley Guides, that too by using my photographs in an unauthorised manner.
 So, I think I should write this post anyway.
 Do note that, this area is still unexplored and more gems will be unearthed in the days to come (and so I will keep updating it).